-Your computer is equipped with an optical disc drive.
+Your computer is equipped with a built-in optical disc drive.

 Features and options in this section may not be available on your computer.
 See the specifications to find out about the configuration of your computer.

 To insert a disc